 Your parents have brought you here and asked that you be allowed to join our procession to the Altar of God.
 Your teachers and catechists have helped your parents teach you the catechism; they have brought you to confession so you can be pure of heart and worthy to receive this Holy Communion.
 I am grateful to them for teaching you what our parish believes.

-Continue reading “First Holy Communion Weekend 2014”
+Continue reading “Installation of Extraordinary Ministers of Holy Communion – April 29, 2014”

 Be healed by touching the wounds of Christ – John 20:19-31